 For job creation, at least 51% of full-time equivalent jobs created must be filled by income eligible persons.

-For job retention, documentation that the jobs would actually be lost with out CDBG assistance and either the job is known to be held by income an eligible persons or the job can reasonably be expected to turnover within the following two years and be filled by an income eligible person.
+For job retention, documentation that the jobs would actually be lost with out CDBG assistance and either the job is known to be held by an income eligible person or the job can reasonably be expected to turnover within the following two years and be filled by an income eligible person.

 2. Prevention or elimination of slums or blight